xieyuheng/inner/books/boundaries-as-types/src/00-intro.md

 ## About Algebraic Structures

 The elements of a groupoid,
-when viewed as a cell-complex, are (undirected) _paths_ built from _edges_.
+when viewed as a cell complex, are (undirected) _paths_ built from _edges_.

-A 3-dimensional cell-complex,
+A 3-dimensional cell complex,
 when viewed as an algebraic structure, it's elements are _surfaces_ built from _faces_.